pippim/pippim.github.io/programs/tim-ta.md

 # Work In Progress

+**Tim-ta Version 2.0 Plans**

+August 20, 2022 planned enhancements:

+- Launch timers in a new window.
+- New window is opened over parent browser window or at fixed position.
+- Running timer task name in window title bar.
+- Popup controls to override time remaining, next/previous timer.

+**The history of Tim-ta Version 1.0**

 Tim-ta development started April 11, 2022.
 A budget of two months has been given to this project.